 The boundaries of holobionts are usually delimited by a physical gradient, which corresponds to the area of local influence of the host, e.g. in unicellular algae the so-called phycosphere (Seymour et al. 2017).
 However, they may also be defined in a context-dependent way as a ‘Russian Matryoshka doll’, setting the boundaries of the holobiont depending on the interactions and biological functions that are being considered.
 Thus holobionts may encompass all levels of host-symbiont associations from intimate endosymbiosis with a high degree of co-evolution up to the community and ecosystem level; a concept referred to as “nested ecosystems” (Figure 2; McFall-Ngai et al. 2013; Pita et al. 2018).

-Such a conceptual perspective raises fundamental questions when studying the evolution of holobionts, especially regarding relevant units of selection and the role of co-evolution.
-For instance, plant and animal evolution involves new functions co-constructed by members of the holobiont or elimination of functions redundant between them (Selosse et al. 2014).
+Such a conceptual perspective raises fundamental questions not only regarding the interaction between the different components of holobionts and processes governing their dynamics, but also of the relevant units of selection and the role of co-evolution.
+For instance, plant and animal evolution involves new functions co-constructed by members of the holobiont or elimination of functions redundant among them (Selosse et al. 2014), and it is likely that these processes are also relevant in marine holobionts.
 Rosenberg et al. (2010) and Rosenberg and Zilber-Rosenberg (2018) argued that all animals and plants can be considered holobionts, and thus advocate the hologenome theory of evolution, suggesting that natural selection acts at the level of the holobiont and its hologenome.
 This interpretation of Margulis’ definition of a ‘holobiont’ considerably broadened fundamental concepts in evolution and speciation and has not been free of criticism (Douglas and Werren 2016), especially when applied at the community or ecosystem level (Moran and Sloan 2015).
 More recently, it has been shown that species that interact indirectly with the host can also be important in shaping coevolution within mutualistic multi-partner assemblages (Guimarães et al. 2017).
-Thus, the holobiont concept and the underlying complexity of holobiont systems should be further considered when addressing evolutionary and ecological questions.
+Thus, the holobiont concept and the underlying complexity of holobiont systems should be better defined and further considered when addressing evolutionary and ecological questions.

 Marine holobiont models